 — Molly Sprayregen (PAA '12), 21 years old, University of Pennsylvania class of 2013

 "I feel I have a creative skill that will serve me for the rest of my life…"

 As a new writer, The Paris American Academy Creative Writing Workshop has been instrumental in giving me confidence and easy-to-absorb instruction.
 My focus has been the short story, both fiction and non-fiction, but I have ventured into poetry as well.
 The cross-pollination of learning about all genres has helped me understand the short story better, improving my work immensely.
-My learning curve has been rather steep, and I attribute this to the extraordinary professors, John, Rolf, Lise and Lauren.
+My learning curve has been rather steep, and I attribute this to the extraordinary professors.
 Each has their specialties and different ways of teaching, but they dovetail perfectly.
 I think I will be able to publish this coming year, and am happy about that, but more importantly to me, I now feel I have a creative skill that will continue to serve me for the rest of my life, and hopefully, others.

 — Lauren T. Klein (PAA '11 and '12), 57 years old, San Francisco